Eviction: No-fault evictions

 A no-fault eviction occurs when a landlord seeks to regain possession of a rented property under laws that do not require him to allege any fault on the part of the tenant such as failure to pay rent, disturbance to neighbors or other tenants in the building, or violation of lease terms.
-In many jurisdictions, a tenancy at will, as opposed to a term lease tenancy, may be ended at any time with a minimum of thirty days' notice to tenant, although some jurisdictions require longer notice periods..
+In many jurisdictions, a tenancy at will, as opposed to a term lease tenancy, may be ended at any time with a minimum of thirty days' notice to tenant, although some jurisdictions require longer notice periods.

 As gentrification and the re-population of urban centers by wealthier residents takes place, no-fault evictions are used as a tool to displace tenants in cities with rent control.
 In California, for example, the Ellis Act allows eviction of rent-controlled tenants if the landlord intends to no longer rent any portion of an apartment building (i.e., landlords cannot be compelled to rent).
 The Ellis Act has been applied to rentals in San Francisco, Santa Monica and Los Angeles.

 Just-cause evictions

-Some areas have "just cause eviction" laws, which prevents evictions for reasons other than an approved list.
-For example, the law in Seattle, Washington, requires a court order (and in some cases relocation assistance) and allows evictions for: